 The key results from the assessment were:

-barbel, chub, grayling, dace and pike and the least sensitive are perceived to be roach,
+– the most sensitive species to close season fishing/disturbance are perceived to be barbel, chub, grayling, dace and pike and the least sensitive are perceived to be roach, perch and bream;

-where populations of the species of concern are present, e.g. the impacts on barbel
+– impacts are generally considered to be greater in smaller rivers/upper reaches, where populations of the species of concern are present, e.g. the impacts on barbel spawning aggregations in smaller rivers/middle reaches;

 So here’s a thing…

-I’ll write this bit in bold to differentiate my opinion from the quoted evidence but from whatever standpoint you are reading this it is impossible to conclude that the March 15 to June 15 closure dates make any sense at all.
+I’ll write this bit in italics to differentiate my opinion from the quoted evidence but from whatever standpoint you are reading this it is impossible to conclude that the March 15 to June 15 closure dates make any sense at all.
 We’ve established that dace and grayling are not covered yet the continuation of angling makes very little difference to the productivity of either species.
 Pike are also not covered and would definitely benefit from their own specific closure period, as is in place in many European countries including France, Italy, Netherlands and Sweden.

 The species that are most protected are roach, perch and bream – ironically those least likely to be adversely affected by angling during their spawning period.
 Conversely the fish the experts deemed most at risk of damage are chub and barbel which are clearly not properly recovered from spawning when the river season re-opens on June 16th but which could easily be fished for until mid-April along with the aforementioned roach, perch and bream.